-If you've been injured or had your vehicle damaged after any kind of traffic accident in Iowa, now is probably a good time to understand your legal options.
-In this article, we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make in Iowa, and we'll look at the legal obligations of drivers when it comes to reporting a crash.
+If you've been injured or had your vehicle damaged after any kind of traffic accident in Iowa, there are a number of state laws that could have a big impact on any car accident claim you decide to make in Iowa, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 Iowa Code section 614.1 sets the statute of limitations that will apply to almost all lawsuits over car accident injuries.
-This law gives you two years to ask Iowa’s civil court system for a remedy for any kind of personal injury caused by someone else.
-So, in the context of a car accident, any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this two-year filing deadline, and the "clock" starts running on the date of the accident.
+This law gives you two years to ask Iowa's civil court system for a remedy for any kind of personal injury caused by someone else.
+So, in the context of a car accident, any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this two-year filing deadline, and the "clock" starts running on the date of the accident.

 That same deadline also governs a wrongful death claim that might be if anyone was killed as a result of the car accident.
 The only difference is that for these wrongful death claims, the two-year "clock" starts running on the date of the accident victim's death (as opposed to the accident date).